The time for DOOHs Renaissance

 The good news is change is on the way.
 Here in Australia a few of the major agency groups have recently conducted a review of verification vendors solving for DOOH.
 Programmatic is also starting to move into this medium that will bring about change – Vistar have launched an office in the region.
 And global verification heavyweight Integral Ad Science are making moves into DOOH.

-At a time when digital is fraught with issues including viewability, brand safety and fraud, investment into DOOH should be an open goal – but let’s give the buyers the empirical, evidence based data that is independently measured.
+At a time when digital is fraught with issues, investment into DOOH should be an open goal – but let’s give the buyers the empirical, evidence based data that is independently measured.